 One fine day, this false ego of mine was shattered.
 I met Bhakti Patwardhan while working in this animation studio animation studio I keep talking about.
 She was a quiet, and sharp, woman working in the production department.
 We didn’t share many talks but I used to poke my nose, like always, in her business.

 I had always been pesky but I this characteristic has given me lots of gifts in life—many friends and many-many stories.

 So, one fine day I peeped into her notebook where she used to write daily notes about the status.
 That moment was the most silent and cold moment of my life—everything just froze.
 My false ego was shattered into million pieces as I saw her handwriting.

 Here one person in the organization had such a beautiful handwriting and there I was in my own la-la-land that no one actually writes well nowadays.
 After ages, I saw someone who was so patient and still while writing notes.
 There were no cancellations or scribbles, everything was just right.
 I was like Gulliver who was huge in the land of Lilliput and was tiny in the land of Broddingnag.

-I have seen the handwriting of many great people from history but this one in the modern age, the Kailyuga, is just the almighty’s own.
+I have seen the handwriting of many great people from history but this one in the modern age, the Kailyuga, is just God’s own.
 It has culture, story, love, compassion, kindness, gratitude and a poem that only few can understand.
 It’s mystic, esoteric and enigmatic and out of the world.
 Whatever, it’s just one of the wonders of the world in today’s time—and definitely the eighth one for me.